pddshk/BSU-master-paper-template-XeLaTeX/README.md

 # BSU-master-paper-template-XeLaTeX
-This repository contains necessary files for typesetting master paper in XeLaTeX.
+This repository contains necessary files for typesetting master thesis in XeLaTeX.
 The formatting complies with requirements of BSU administration (except Times New Roman, because I hate it, lol).
 Most of the workflow is listed in `main.tex` however it is noticable that:
 - Class is supposed to be compiled with XeLaTeX only
 - All the loaded fonts are presented in repository and could be replaced with others (see `mpaper.cls`)
 - Don't modify `mpaper.cls` unless you know what you are doing